 ACT or COMPASS subtest scores are also used as course pre-tests.
 Since the COMPASS placement tests are generated by a randomized item-bank, they are also used as course post-tests.
-Post-test results are given in the final two weeks of the semester and are used by instructors to help determine final grades.
-If the necessary placement score is met, post-testing affords students the opportunity to test out of the next developmental mathematics course(s) in the sequence.
+Post-test results are given in the final two weeks of the semester.
 COMPASS placement and pre-/post-tests are administered on campus at no cost to students.